This post may contain affiliate links.

-There are many things to do in Port Douglas Australia and near this pretty Australian resort town.
+There are many things to do in Port Douglas Australia and others near this pretty Australian resort town.
 Most visitors take trips to the Great Barrier Reef and Low Isles for snorkelling and scuba diving.
 Then there are natural attractions like the Daintree rainforest and Mossman Gorge to explore.
 This post lists the best activities, day trips, and things to do in Port Douglas Australia.

 We are Port Douglas locals, we live nearby and work on the reef.
 You found the best guide!